Differences Between Bar Mitzvah, Bat Mitzvah and Other Mitzvah's

 1. You can give money to mark the young boy or girl’s transition into adulthood.
 It is also a great way to donate to their Mitzvah project.

-2. As a guest or friend, you can also choose a meaningful gift that will be used by the Bar or Bat Mitzvah every day when he/she grows up and enters into the professional world such as a classic pen.
+2. As a guest or friend, you can also choose a meaningful gift that will be used by the Bar or Bat Mitzvah every day when he/she grows up and enter the professional world, such as a classic pen.

 3. Customized jewelry is also one of the unique gift ideas that will be treasured for years to come.
 You can choose a customized Star of David necklace, a symbol of Jewish faith.
 This meaningful piece remains close to his/her heart and gives a constant reminder of Judaism and you.